kubernetes/git-sync/README.md

     use as little disk space as possible (see the --depth and --git-gc flags), but this is not part of the contract.

+SYNC PHASES

+    git-sync operates in two phases:

+    Initial sync:
+        git-sync retries until its first successful sync with the remote repo.
+During this phase, the retry interval is controlled by --init-period (falling back to --period if unset) and the failure limit is controlled by --init-max-failures (falling back to --max-failures when unset).
+This phase is useful for tolerating transient connectivity issues at startup while still giving up eventually.

+    Steady state:
+        Once the first sync succeeds, git-sync polls the remote at the --period interval and tolerates failures up to --max-failures before aborting.  --init-period and --init-max-failures no longer apply.

 OPTIONS

     Many options can be specified as either a commandline flag or an environment